Is your team under pressure to deliver exceptional results?

 The tendency for people to stay inside their comfort zone is strong.
-As soon as you lay down a challenge many will immediately find silent ‘reasons’ for not committing.
+When faced with a new challenge some will immediately find silent ‘reasons’ for not committing.
 You can attempt to encourage with external rewards and incentives but you know yourself that even with the best will in the world there is often a gap between wanting a result and doing something about achieving it.
-When commitment is half hearted progress is poor and motivation falters.
+And when commitment is half hearted progress can be poor and motivation falters.

 This intensive half day workshop identifies and confronts the internal road blocks to achieving audacious goals.
-It provides your team with a set of tools and insights to help them become emotionally connected to their challenge and make a step change in performance.
+It provides participants with a set of tools and insights to help them remove their internal barriers to success and make a step change in performance.

 Who is this workshop for?

-- If you are about to set an audacious task to your team
+- If you are about to set an audacious challenge to your team

-- If you have already set that task and progress is poorer than expected.
+- If you have set some audacious challenge and progress is not as expected.

 - Have identified any limiting mindsets and mental barriers

-- Have increased confidence that they have the talent to take on the challenge
+- Have increased confidence to take on challenges

 - Be able to apply a range of techniques to bust through procrastination

 - Understand the link between measurement and motivation – and be able to match the best metric to their situation